 Lymphoma, or “cancer of the lymph glands” is usually very responsive to chemotherapy and radiation, and often curable.
-It is divided into two basic categories: (1) Hodgkin’s Lymphoma (sometimes called Hodgkin’s Disease), and (2) Non-Hodgkin’s Lymphoma.
+According to the American Cancer Society, lymphoma is divided into two basic categories: Hodgkin’s Lymphoma (sometimes called Hodgkin’s Disease) and Non-Hodgkin’s Lymphoma.
 Treatment of these two “cancers” is similar, but not identical.

 Hodgkin’s Lymphoma is generally treated with chemotherapy.
 Radiation is sometimes used to “consolidate” the response to chemotherapy, particularly when only one or two sites are felt to carry significant chance of recurrence.
 Relatively small doses of radiation are used in this setting.

 The category of Non-Hodgkin’s Lymphomas contains several subtypes that are treated differently.
 Some subtypes are very slow growing, and they are sometimes followed by the physician without therapy.
 Other sub-types require moderately intensive or very intensive chemotherapy.
 As in Hodgkin’s Lymphoma, a moderate dose of radiation is sometimes used to “consolidate” the response to chemotherapy.